ivanlafollette/python_projects/README.md

 # Python Projects
-This is the depository for my various Python projects as I learn the language.
+This is the repo for my various Python projects as I learn the language.